33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 By the time you reach your 30s, many of your friends will have paired off.
 Some will even have children.
 And while family life certainly has its merits, not everyone is ready for it at the same time—if ever.
-Whether you’re happy to stay single or are looking forward to eventually meeting your match, here’s what’s truly amazing about being independent during this time in your life.
-And for more great relationship advice, here are the 50 Things Single People Wish You’d Stop Saying.
+Whether you're happy to stay single at 30 or are looking forward to eventually meeting your match, here's what's truly amazing about being independent during this time in your life.
+This is how being single and 30 can be the best thing ever.

-Unless you’re the one bringing it—which is another issue entirely.
-“Men and women in their 30s have done a lot of growing up,” points out James Anderson, dating expert at Beyond Ages.
-“They are more mature and less tolerant of the drama that many people in their 20’s enjoy and even thrive on.
-This creates a dating environment that is more relaxed and enjoyable with fewer games.”
-And if you’re hot on the dating scene, know the 50 Ways to Be a (Much) More Romantic Man.
+"Men and women in their 30s have done a lot of growing up," points out James Anderson, dating expert at Beyond Ages.
+"They are more mature and less tolerant of the drama that many people in their 20's enjoy and even thrive on.
+This creates a dating environment that is more relaxed and enjoyable with fewer games."

-You Can Focus on Your Friends and Family
+You Can Focus More on Your Friends and Family

-“Often times, people get into relationships and start to neglect other people who play important roles in their lives,” points out Nicole Carl, a licensed professional counselor at Clarity Clinic in Chicago.
-When you’re single, you can use your time to invest in close relationships and develop even stronger ties with them.
-Or, focus on broadening your horizons: “Use this time to meet new people and socialize with a variety of different individuals.”
-And for more on family life, here are the 30 Things Only Moms with Daughters Know.
+"Often times, people get into relationships and start to neglect other people who play important roles in their lives," points out Nicole Carl, a licensed professional counselor at Clarity Clinic in Chicago.
+When you're single at 30, you can use your time to invest in close relationships and develop even stronger ties with them.
+Or, focus on broadening your horizons: "Use this time to meet new people and socialize with a variety of different individuals."

 Your Home Is Truly Yours

-“You can take command of your own space,” says Courtney Watson, a Licensed Marriage and Family Therapist.
-There’s definitely something to be said for not having to compromise on what your apartment or house looks like.
-“You get to keep your living space however you want.
-Whether it’s immaculate or a mess, it’s yours and you don’t have to think about the needs of any one else in your safe space.”
-Plus, your home is completely judgment-free zone.
+"You can take command of your own space," says Courtney Watson, a Licensed Marriage and Family Therapist.
+There's definitely something to be said for not having to compromise on what your apartment or house looks like.
+"You get to keep your living space however you want.
+Whether it's immaculate or a mess, it's yours and you don't have to think about the needs of anyone else in your safe space."
+Plus, your home is a completely judgment-free zone.
 Want to wear sweats all day?
 No one will ever know.
-For some killer home decorating tips, check out these 30 Home Decorations No One Over 30 Should Own.

 Your Confidence Is at An All-Time High